Henrikkittang/ReSolve/readme.md

 - I maybe want the applicaton class to own the raw window pointer and have a renderwindow wrapped around it and sent to the scenes without ever modifying it
 - Be able to send data to scenes
 - Send data through events?
+- Might remove destructor for scenes, also rename `init` and `destroy` to `onCreate` and `onDestroy`
-- Having destroy function for scenes, so that I can construct them directly in the map
+- Having destroy function for scenes, so that I can construct them directly in the map (???)